santoshphegde/engg-blogs/README.md

-# engg-blogs
+# rss-feeds
-A well list of engineering blogs to follow
+A well list of rss-feeds to follow